velnias75/NetMauMau/README.md

 pool cards are either in players hands or played out all cards except the visible card are shuffled again and made available as pool again.

-The aim of %NetMauMau is to get away all cards as fast as possible.
+The aim of NetMauMau is to get away all cards as fast as possible.
 To achieve this a player can play out any card of either the same rank or the same suit.
 If a player cannot play out any card the player has to take one from the pool and to suspend.
 Some cards trigger specific actions as described below.